libroruw/croct-tech-writer-challenge/README.md

 Hi!
 This document has been prepared to assist developers who will integrate Croct into an application.
 Here we will explain who we are, what we do and how we can make your work easier.

 # What is Croct?
-Understand who we are.
+_Understand who we are._

+Croct é uma plataforma SaaS que fornece tecnologia para personalização em tempo real.
+Fornecemos dados de clientes unificados e gerenciados para profissionais de marketing, gerentes de produto e engenheiros de software para gerar insights, alternar recursos para atender às necessidades exclusivas de cada cliente e gerar receita com mensagens oportunas e relevantes.
+A plataforma também foi projetada para desenvolvedores, permitindo que eles se concentrem na criação de ótimos produtos em vez de infraestrutura de personalização cara.

 ## Our methods
-Understand what we do.
+_Understand what we do._

 ### Increase conversion
-How we can bring greater engagement to your project.
+_How we can bring greater engagement to your project._

 ### Improve user experience
-How can we bring more satisfaction to your customer?
+_How can we bring more satisfaction to your customer?_

 ### Increase engagement
-How we can build a stronger relationship between your company and your customer.
+_How we can build a stronger relationship between your company and your customer._

 # How to implement Croct
-A guide to facilitate implementation.
+_A guide to facilitate implementation._

 ## Gather the information
-Understand how to start the implementation process.
+_Understand how to start the implementation process._

 ## Set the audience
-Defining the audience is an important step of implementation.
+_Defining the audience is an important step of implementation._

 ## Implement customization
-Discover the ideal way to implement personalization.
+_Discover the ideal way to implement personalization._

 # Some tools

 ## CQL, the Contextual Query Language created by Croct
-Croct created CQL - Contextual Query Language that allows anyone to query information and make decisions without dealing with code.
+_Croct created CQL - Contextual Query Language that allows anyone to query information and make decisions without dealing with code._

 ## Our documentation process
-Understand how we build the documentation that facilitates processes.
+_Understand how we build the documentation that facilitates processes._